Agent Skills: Get hash data

 Purpose

-Answer questions about data by generating and running queries against the database using CLI commands.
+Answer questions about data by generating and running queries against the database using CLI commands or MCP tools.
 Works for developers, analysts, and anyone who needs to query the database.

 Environment Variables